ekhattar/MeowNotes/README.md

     - `GET` redirect to dashboard
     - `POST` (DB) delete the note with the given id from the form
 - `/search`
-    - GET: show empty search results page
+    - `GET` show empty search results page
-    - POST: show populated search results
+    - `POST` show populated search results
 - `/filter`
-    - GET: redirect to (empty) search results page
+    - `GET` redirect to (empty) search results page
-    - POST: render search results with filters applied
+    - `POST` render search results with filters applied

 _Note_: all `GET` requests additionally to the above redirect to the landing (login page) if the user is not logged in